ChiragPavecha/aks-troubleshooting-guides/README.md

 # Azure Kubernetes Service (AKS) Troubleshooting Guides

 This is a public repository housing Azure Kubernetes Service's troubleshooting guides, and is intended to provide a central location for community driven troubleshooting content.
-This is the material that is reference by Customer Support Services when a ticket is created, by engineers responding to an incident, and by users when self discovering resolutions to active system issues.
+This is the material that is referenced by Customer Support Services when a ticket is created, by engineers responding to an incident, and by users when self discovering resolutions to active system issues.

 ## Contributing